...

 1. Aluminum

 Aluminum is a lightweight metal known for its high strength-to-weight ratio and excellent corrosion resistance.
 Aluminum is an excellent conductor of electricity.
-This property makes it sound for plasma cutting.
+This property makes it sound for plasma cutting, which also makes aluminum plasma cutting popular.

 Compared to some other metals, aluminum is relatively easy to cut using plasma because of its lower melting point and softer properties.
 Plasma cutting is frequently used to cut aluminum sheets and plates for applications in industries such as aerospace, automotive, and marine.